domasvz1/DO-Shop-ASP.NET-MVC/README.md

 # Currently working on

-- Renaming project, modaules, methods, controllers updating and uploading project to this repository!
+Finishing the project renaming - modules, layers, methods, controllers updating and uploading project to this repository!
-- Also at the same time making it more easily understandable/changeable
+Also at the same time making it more easily understandable/changeable

+Later move on to:
 - Admin Panel's Navigation Bar

 - Item display in the shop [Postponed]